shopware/shopware/src/Docs/_new/2-internals/4-plugins/010-plugin-quick-start.md

 ## Plugin base

 The corresponding plugin sources can be stored in the `/custom/plugins/<plugin-directory>` directory.
-It is also possible to `require` your plugin via composer, since Shopware searches the `vendor` directory for packages with the type `shopware-plugin`.
+It is also possible to `require` your plugin via composer, since Shopware searches the `vendor` directory for packages with the type `shopware-platform-plugin`.

 Each plugin has to come with a base class, which serves as an entry point into the system.
 Just create a new directory inside of `custom/plugins` and choose a proper name for your plugin directory, in this example `PluginQuickStart` is used.